 8. Being removed as a signatory

-Let’s say your partner is the primary account holder for a credit card, and they suddenly drop you as the add-on authorized signatory on it.
+Let’s say your partner is the primary account holder for a credit card and they suddenly drop you from the add-on authorized signatory on it.
 Or you had a joint account from which you have been removed.
 To make matter worse, your partner hasn’t discussed these decisions with you nor informed you about them.

 9. They have assets you know nothing about